plkpiotr/stock-exchange-frontend/README.md

 - `npm run storybook` to run storybook on localhost:9009

 To do:
-- Add possibility to remove note and article
 - Stylize `Details.js`
+- Remove `Paragraph`?
+- Add possibility to `remove` note and article
 - Decrease number of letters in cards (limitation)
 - Rethink `min-height` of card
 - Add `404` view when user visit route different than described in routes